heavenlyhash/presentable/PITCHME.md

 Like `ls .git/objects/*`

+---

+Don't bother naming things.
+Naming is hard

 `diff` your outputs later

----

-If you make your formula a pure function, you're awesome

-If you don't, you're... well, at least you're going to notice

 ---